linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 Actually, most indexes today use a modified version of market-value weights.
 Rather than weighting by total market value, they weight by the market value of free float, that is, by the value of shares that are freely tradable among investors.
 For example, this procedure does not count shares held by founding families or governments.
 These shares are effectively not available for investors to purchase.
 The distinction is more important in Japan and Europe, where a higher fraction of shares are held in such nontraded portfolios.

-# Example 2.4 Value-Weighted Indexes
+#### Example 2.4 Value-Weighted Indexes

 To illustrate how value-weighted indexes are computed, look again at Table 2.2.
 The final value of all outstanding stock in our two-stock universe is \$690 million.
-The initial value was\$ 600 million.
-Therefore, if the initial level of a market-value-weighted index of stocks ABC and XYZ were set equal to an arbitrarily chosen starting value such as 100, the index value at year-end would be  $100 \times (690 / 600) = 115$ .
+The initial value was \$600 million.
+Therefore, if the initial level of a market-value-weighted index of stocks ABC and XYZ were set equal to an arbitrarily chosen starting value such as 100, the index value at year-end would be $100 \times (690/600) = 115$.
 The increase in the index reflects the 15\% return earned on a portfolio consisting of those two stocks held in proportion to outstanding market values.

 Unlike the price-weighted index, the value-weighted index gives more weight to ABC.
 Whereas the price-weighted index fell because it was dominated by higher-price XYZ, the value-weighted index rises because it gives more weight to ABC, the stock with the higher total market value.